 |IHE Technical Frameworks||

 Ensure that you are working off the latest documentation (not an out-of-date version on your hard drive).
 Final Text Technical Frameworks & Trial Implementation Supplements are published on ihe.net.

 Some are interested in knowing the specifics of the updates since last year.
 Each domain's Technical Committee processes Change Proposals that are then incorporated into Technical Frameworks annually.
-Here is a link to each domain's Change Proposals that have been incorporated into updates published in 2014:

 |Tool resources||Find an index to IHE test tools, a mapping of tools to profiles, tool documentation, test cases, and tool training material.|